 Commitment to Diversity, Equity & Inclusion

-The American Lung Association’s Diversity, Equity and Inclusion Council is committed to effectively addressing racial and social inequities, including LGBTQ+ issues.
-The Council serves as an important voice in helping to shape the way the organization functions internally and how we deliver our mission to diverse communities, particularly those most affected by systemic racism, which continues to contribute to health disparities.
+The American Lung Association is committed to effectively addressing racial and social inequities, including LGBTQ+ issues.
+Our Diversity, Equity & Inclusion Council serves as an important voice in helping to shape the way the organization functions internally and how we deliver our mission to diverse communities, particularly those most affected by systemic racism, which continues to contribute to health disparities.
 To learn more about the work of the Council, visit Lung.org/diversity.